Watch: Fred's sublime lob that stuns Alisson as Man Utd score THREE vs Liverpool in impressive pre-season friendly first half | Goal.com

 Sancho played a key role in the build up to the game's first goal as he carried the ball to the outside of the box before cutting back to Martial.

-The ball then made its way to the other wing before being played into the box, where the Liverpool defence failed to deal with the danger, allowing Sancho to open the scoring.
+The ball then made its way to the other wing before being played into the area, where the Liverpool defence failed to deal with the danger, allowing Sancho to open the scoring.

 French attacker Martial then added a nice finish to extend his team's lead even further.